getindata/flink-http-connector/README.md

 - Ignored responses (`gid.connector.http.sink.ignored-response-codes`): Responses whose content is ignored but treated as successful.
 - Error codes: Any response code not classified in the above groups.

 Parameters support whitelisting and blacklisting: `2XX,404,!203` means all codes from 200-299, plus 404, except 203.
+Many status codes can be defined in one value, where each code should be separated with comma, for example:
+`401, 402, 403`.
+User can use this property also to define a type code mask.
+In that case, all codes from given HTTP response type will be treated as errors.
+An example of such a mask would be `3XX, 4XX, 5XX`.
+In this case, all 300s, 400s and 500s status codes will be treated as errors

 #### Legacy error code configuration
 For backward compatibility, you can use the legacy properties: